 Miami's Protocol is designed to comply with applicable state and federal laws.
-Miami University reserves the right to modify or deviate from this Protocol when, in the sole judgment of the University, circumstances warrant, in order to protect the rights of the involved parties or to comply with the law.
-This Protocol is not intended to and will not be enforced so as to infringe upon First Amendment rights, including the right to academic freedom.
+Miami University reserves the right to modify or deviate from this Protocol when, in the sole judgment of the University, circumstances warrant in order to protect the rights of the involved parties or to comply with the law.
+This Protocol is not intended to, and will not be enforced so as to, infringe upon First Amendment rights, including the right to academic freedom.

-This Protocol describes how the University typically responds to reports of Title IX violations involving employees.
+This Protocol describes how the University typically responds to reports of Sexual Misconduct involving employees and other non-students.
 It also:

-- Provides guidance for employees who have been impacted by a Title IX violation. - Outlines the University's disciplinary response to alleged conduct violations.

-• Identifies the relevant places within the University responsible for the Protocol and programs associated with it.
+- Provides guidance for employees and other non-students who have been impacted by Sexual Misconduct. - Provides links to the University's employee disciplinary response to alleged Sexual Misconduct - Identifies individuals that are available to provide support - Identifies the individuals responsible for the Protocol - Provides information on available support programs within the University

-In reports where the complainant and the respondent do not share the same status at the University (e.g. one party is a student and one party is a faculty member) the following guidelines apply:
+When the complainant and the respondent do not share the same status at the University (e.g., one party is a student and one party is a faculty or staff member) the following guidelines apply: